Where is CalArts located?

 Can I add more materials to my portfolio after I already sent it?

 No. The portfolio should be sent as complete from the time they are submitted.
 Late additions cannot be matched with previously sent materials.

 I am applying as a transfer applicant.
 Will you need my high school transcripts?

 When will I be informed of my admissions decision?

-The notification period for the admission decision will be approximately March 1 through April for students that applied by the regular deadline.
+The notification period for the admission decision will be approximately March 1 through early April for students that applied by the regular deadline.
 There may be cases, however, where the decision will take

 My friend already heard from CalArts, but I have not - what does this mean?

 What is the CalArts CEEB code for submitting my test scores?

 Can I apply to more than one program?